IsaacRWI/Cat-Stories-Video-Generator/README.md

 sc: "no shit, im a butcher"
 sc: "i kill things for a living"
 mc: "oh right, my bad"
-A good example for scene 4 would be:
+A good example for scene 4 with the superpower being able to see the amount of things a person killed would be:
 Background: Bedroom
 Characters: mc
+Vfx (on_start): mc: number:20
 Dialogue:
 mc: "cant wait to see what superpower i will have tmr"
 mc: "wait why does it say i have killed 20 people"